rajashree-srikanth/drone-sim-python/doc/index.md

 $$

-TODO: rigorously reestablish those equations which will involve time derivatives of wind, which we can later decide to neglect.
+TODO: rigorously reestablish those equations (which might involve time derivatives of wind, which we can later decide to neglect).